Paula Jiménez España: Biography

 In 2022, she published El cielo de Tushita, a book of poems about becoming a mother and the contemplation about nature, influenced by some ideas close to Buddhism.

-En 2024, she wrote a book of poetry, El latido que pulsa entre tus cosas, a book that stylistically expands on her previous work and addresses themes in previous poems about mourning and the passage of time.
+In 2024, she wrote a book of poetry, El latido que pulsa entre tus cosas, a book that stylistically expands on her previous work and addresses themes in previous poems about mourning and the passage of time.
 It ends with the finding of Buddhism in a voice that decompresses melancholy.

 Her last book, Desde esta noche cambiará mi vida, published in 2024, is a novel set in the timeline of the book ranges from the 1970s to the pandemic and traces the construction of a lesbian's identity through social and political developments.

 Activism

 Jiménez de España regularly participates in feminist, LGBT, and human rights activities, marches, and organizations.

 In the 1990s, she frequented lesbian feminist organizations like Las Lunas y Las Otras, La Casa del Encuentro and La Fulana.